DarkFlippers/unleashed-firmware/documentation/fbt.md

 ## Command-line parameters

 - `--options optionfile.py` (default value `fbt_options.py`) - load file with multiple configuration values
 - `--with-updater` - enables updater-related targets and dependency tracking.
-Enabling this options introduces extra startup time costs, so use it when bundling update packages.
+Enabling this option introduces extra startup time costs, so use it when bundling update packages.
 Or if you have a fast computer and don't care about a few extra seconds of startup time
 - `--extra-int-apps=app1,app2,appN` - forces listed apps to be built as internal with `firmware` target
 - `--extra-ext-apps=app1,app2,appN` - forces listed apps to be built as external with `firmware_extapps` target

 ## Configuration

-Default configuration variables are set in configuration file `fbt_options.py`.
+Default configuration variables are set in the configuration file `fbt_options.py`.
 Values set on command-line have higher precedence over configuration file.

 You can find out available options with `./fbt -h`.

 ### Firmware application set

-You can create customized firmware builds by modifying application list to be included in the build.
-Application presets are configured with `FIRMWARE_APPS` option, which is a map(configuration_name:str -> application_list:tuple(str)).
+You can create customized firmware builds by modifying the application list to be included in the build.
+Application presets are configured with the `FIRMWARE_APPS` option, which is a map(configuration_name:str -> application_list:tuple(str)).
 To specify application set to use in a build, set `FIRMWARE_APP_SET` to its name.
-For example, to build firmware image with unit tests, run `./fbt FIRMWARE_APP_SET=unit_tests`.
+For example, to build a firmware image with unit tests, run `./fbt FIRMWARE_APP_SET=unit_tests`.

 Check out `fbt_options.py` for details.